rossta/loves-enumerable/README.md

 - create your own extensions

 Encapsulate complexity of enumerating
-- stream data to client
+- e.g. stream data to client,
 - deferred data fetching

 Provide Enumerators
-- for any method that returns an enumerable with a block return an enumerator when the block is missing
+- for any method that returns an enumerable with a block: return an enumerator when the block is missing

 When to be Lazy